OpenArCloud/SpatialDDS-spec/SpatialDDS-1.3-full.md

 Legacy HTTPS download links can still be advertised inside the manifest body, but the discovery announcements themselves now use the SpatialDDS URI scheme so clients have a consistent, scheme-agnostic handle to resolve.

-Version 1.3 also expands how manifests describe coverage.
-A new optional `coverage.frame` string lets providers declare the coordinate frame used for their coverage geometry, and a companion `transforms[]` array carries timestamped poses that relate local frames back to `"earth-fixed"` or other global references.
-This allows vehicle- or vessel-mounted services to keep AR experiences stable in a local frame while still exposing global alignment for analytics, logging, or shared content.
+Version 1.3 also gives manifests a lighter way to talk about where a service operates.
+Providers may name the frame they use for coverage, list a few transforms back to `"earth-fixed"`, and optionally add coarse `coverage.volumes[]` boxes.
+Those hints let a client glance at the manifest and decide whether to keep loading richer assets.

+Discovery gains matching, optional fields: services can attach `CoverageVolume` hints to their announces, and volume-aware devices may send a `CoverageQuery` to ask for help inside a 3D region.
+Participants that do not understand the extra fields continue operating unchanged.

 ### **A) VPS Manifest**